Vervazuklut/Vervazuklut/README.md

 <h1 align="center">Hi 👋, I'm Vervazklut</h1>
 <h3 align="center">A passionate developer.
 I like to learn all sorts of languages.
 I am experienced in frontend developement and Data Science.
-However, I can also do Backend and game developement, and even a bit of machine learning.</h3>
+However, I can also do Backend and game developement, some web exploitation, and even a bit of machine learning.</h3>

 - 🌱 I’m currently learning **R, Rust, Go, Perl**